Updated 25/04/2025

 What Does Collate Printing Mean?

+Collate printing means when printing more than one copy of a multi-page document, pages are printed in the correct order from the first page to the last page, before the next copy is printed.
 They are sorted into a correctly assembled order for you from the first to last page – so if you are printing multiple copies to hand them out later, it will print them as sets of documents, not as single pages.

 Definition of Collate

-In its basic form, the definition of collate is to collect or gather related information together.
+The definition of collate is to collect or gather related information together.
 The information refers to any form of data, text, or documents.

 Collated Printing